 Although Renault are “very optimistic” about their engine gains for 2019, Marcin Budkowski concedes they will have to “cross the t’s and dot the i’s” when it comes to reliability.

 Red Bull finished the season a distant third, blaming Renault’s engine for their inability to challenge for the title, while Renault pipped Haas to fourth.
-McLaren were sixth in their first season with Renault power – and the F1 odds for the new season make interesting reading when considering last season’s outcome.
+McLaren were sixth in their first season with Renault power.

 This year Renault, now without Red Bull in the fold, are hoping to make inroads, confident that they have made further improvements to their power unit.